kelvinkissi/LOAN-QUALIFIER/loan_qualifier_app/README.md

 # Project Title

-The loan qualifier project was designed to help us identify possible if an individual qualifies for a loan.
+The loan qualifier project was designed to help us identify possible qualification for a loan.

 ## Technologies